timdavish/responsive-layout-practice/README.md

-# Responsive Layout Starter
+# Responsive Layout Practice

-A set of boilerplates for responsive web layouts.
+A collection of responsive web layouts.